NeuraLegion/sectester-js/packages/core/README.md

 ### Command

-`abstract class` which one should extend your command class.
+Abstract class which one should extend your command class.

 ```ts
 export class Test<T, R> extend Command<T, R> {